TUIlmenauAMS/PyBerlin/README.md

 https://github.com/TUIlmenauAMS/AutonomousRobotsWithCamera

-For the Corona computations, see the Github page:
+For the Corona computations, also see the Github page:

 https://github.com/TUIlmenauAMS/CoronaComputationPrograms